Plant

 Attention

 All photographs and data are covered by copyright.
-Apart from any fair dealing for the purpose of private study, research, reference or review, as permitted under the Copyright Act, no part may be reproduced by any means with out written permission.
-All inquiries should be addressed to plantfile.com attention Peter Kirkland.
+Apart from any fair dealing for the purpose of private study, research, reference or review, as permitted under the Copyright Act, no part including images and text may be reproduced by any means without written permission.
+The information presented in the map is only indicative and may contain errors and omissions.
+All inquiries should be addressed to sales@plantfile.com attention Peter Kirkland.

 Leaf